 The other side of the house, facing the front.
 I think that might be a banana tree to my right.
 That would be yummy!

 Our new house is in the same moo baan (neighborhood) as the house we’re currently subleasing, called Suan Non Si (I don’t know what that translates to).
 We really like it here.
 There’s a good mix of farang (foreigners) and Thai, lots of trees, a great little restaurant creatively named Ah Han Thai (“Thai Food”) that even delivers, and a nice little coffee shop.
-Here’s a video of us driving from our current house almost all the way to the new one.
-It’s less than a minute and a half long and will give you a good feel for where we’re living.
-You’ll see the restaurant as we drive by.

 So there you have it.